nighthawkcoders/flask_portfolio/README.md

 - Organize with Bootstrap menu
 - Add some color and fun through VANTA Visuals (birds, halo, solar, net)
-- Show some practical and fun links (hrefs) like Twitter, Git, Youtube
+- Show some practical and fun links (HREFs) like Twitter, Git, Youtube
 - Build a Sample Page (Table)
-- Show project specific links (hrefs) per page
+- Show the project-specific links (HREFs) per page

 ### Files and Directories in this Project

 These are some of the key files and directories in this project

 README.md: This file contains instructions for setting up the necessary tools and cloning the project.
-A README file is a standard component of all properly set up GitHub projects.
+A README file is a standard component of all properly set-up GitHub projects.

 requirements.txt: This file lists the dependencies required to turn this Python project into a Flask/Python project.
 It may also include other backend dependencies, such as dependencies for working with a database.